MatthewGebhart/reading-notes/Class-4.md

 ## **Semantics**

 - Semantics refers to the *meaning* of a piece of code
-  - What efffect does running that line of JavaScript have?
+  - What effect does running that line of JavaScript have?
 - HTML should be coded to represent the data that will be populated - H1 headers are a title for example

 ----